sgmurphy/wordpress-plugins/ai-engine/readme.txt

 == Changelog ==

-= 2.2.56 (2024/03/12) =
+= 2.2.57 (2024/03/14) =
 * Note: Please backup your website before making this update.
+* Fix: Rewrite Content in Embeddings was not working properly.
+* Fix: Avoid weird error about the model not being the same when empty.
+* Fix: Improved the embeddings system upgrade process.
-* Update: Huge overhaul of the embeddings system.
-It's now much more powerful, flexible and reliable.
+* Update: Extra sanitization of the replies from OpenAI Assistants.
 * Add: Handle (multi) function calls with OpenAI assistants (via mwai_ai_function filter).
 * Add: Export Discussions to JSON.
 * Fix: Minor issues.
 * 🚀 [Click here](https://trello.com/b/8U9SdiMy/ai-engine-feature-requests) to vote for the features you want the most!
 * 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
 * 🌴 Keep us motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
 Thank you!

+= 2.2.4 (2024/03/12) =
+* Update: Huge overhaul of the embeddings system.
+It's now much more powerful, flexible and reliable.

 = 2.2.3 (2024/03/07) =
 * Add: Support for Anthropic, its latest models of Claude with Vision.